What is Aboriginal Art Work and How do you Frame it?

 The edges of your canvas when it’s stretched may be jagged, uneven and tatty.
 To add style and support to your aboriginal art, you can select a float frame.
 This is the L shape frame that the stretched canvas is dropped into.
 The frame sits on the side of the canvas giving support and a décor finish, with a thin shadow line at the front.
 It basically neatens up the sides.

 Oversize Canvas stretching is no problem for Shayne.
 Otis Hope Carey Indigenous Artist, perfect 45’s all round.
+This large canvas has been stretched onto narrow stretcher bars and left open at the back – no additional frame.

 Add a float frame, or shadow box.

-Always look for options such as natural products such as oak or blackwood as they offer raw and authentic products.
+When framing Aboriginal art, always look for options such as natural products such as oak or blackwood as they offer raw and authentic products.
 Black and browns are also popular as they often mirror the colours in the art work.

 This can be finished with a foam core backing and framer’s tape which protects against moisture seeping into the canvas at the back.